A Decade into Planning

 “How the [overall development]plan has been set up is [the city and ASA Properties]are going to have to detail a minimum of 100 acres at a time,” Snell said.
 “They’re not going to just do a 5-acre or 10-acre tract.
 You have to plan the roads and everything at a bigger scale.”

-According to Sector Plan 1A, Veramendi will be the future home of a YMCA, a Howard Payne University campus and a Christus Santa Rosa Hospital location.
+According to Sector Plan 1A, Veramendi will be the future home a Howard Payne University campus and a Christus Santa Rosa Hospital location.
 According to Jim Wesson, CEO of Christus Santa Rosa Hospital in New Braunfels, initial operations will include outpatient services, physician office space and medical retail space, but the long-term plan is for the site to serve as a replacement campus for the existing facility located at 600 N. Union Ave.
 The timeline for some of the construction, including the hospital, is linked to the redevelopment of Loop 337 from a two-lane to a four-lane road.
 The four-year, $42 million construction project broke ground with a ceremony in November.